nirdslab/streaminghub/README.md

 <img src="https://i.imgur.com/xSieE3V.png" height="100px">

 When designing, testing, and deploying real-time bio-signal processing algorithms/workflows, we usually run them on multiple data sources to check if they work as expected.
-StreamingHub makes this process more manageable.
+StreamingHub makes this process less painful.
 It provides:

 * APIs to access data from different devices and datasets
 * Tools to convert existing datasets into open, streaminghub-compatible formats